-Voice is one of the three key forms of input on HoloLens.
-It allows you to directly command a hologram without having to use gestures.
-You simply gaze at a hologram and speak your command.
+Voice is one of the key forms of input on HoloLens.
+It allows you to directly command a hologram without having to use hand gestures.
 Voice input can be a natural way to communicate your intent.
-Voice is especially good at traversing complex interfaces because it lets users cut through nested menus with one command.
+Voice is especially good at traversing complex interfaces, because it lets users cut through nested menus with one command.

 The "select" command